-Compliant [ ] Explain [ X ]
+Compliant [] Partially compliant [] Explain [X] complianc[] i ai tiany compliant [

 This recommendation will be analysed on an annual basis, though it is not envisaged at present.

 8. The Audit Committee should ensure that the annual accounts submitted by the Board of Directors to the General Meeting of shareholders are drawn up in accordance with accounting regulations.
 In the event that the auditor has included a qualification in its audit report, the chairman of the audit committee should clearly explain to the general meeting the audit committee's opinion on its content and scope, making available to shareholders at the time of publication of the notice of call to the meeting, together with the rest of the proposals and reports of the board, a summary of said opinion.